Xumanta/lets-encrypt-python/README.md

 ## Planned Changes

-To make this project working for me I plan to use ovh.com's and therefore rewrite the given python hook for it.
+To make this project working for me I plan to use ovh.com's API and therefore rewrite the given python hook for it.
 Work in progress!

 ## Synopsis